anika-ahluwalia/dl-fp/README.md

 Writing a bag of words model – Anika + Lauren

-Training and Testing – Anika + Lauren + Naomi
+Training and Testing – Anika

 Accuracy computations – Anika